juliema/label_reconciliations/README.md

   - If only one person entered any text value we return it and flag it like, "Only 1 transcript in 3 records."

   - Now we start trying fuzzy matching.
 We are fuzzy matching on the space normalized values and not the fully normalized values.
 The first fuzzy match we use is called a partial ratio match.
-If we have two strings of differing lengths we are looking for the largest overlap between the two strings and giving them a score based on the length of the overlap and the length of the two strings.
+If we have two strings of differing lengths we are looking for the largest overlap between the two strings and giving them a score based on the length of the overlap and the lengths of the two strings.
 We examine every combination of values (pairs) looking for the best partial ratio score.
 If the best score is above a user selected threshold (default 90) we return the longest value of the pair and flag it like, "Partial ratio match on 3 records with 1 blank, score=92".
 See https://github.com/seatgeek/fuzzywuzzy

     - This match is analogous to the normalized exact matching and the reason for choosing the longer string to return is similar.

     - FuzzyWuzzy uses its own string normalization and a Levenshtein distance during matching.

+    - We also allow weighting of scores by user.
+So if you have a few really trustworthy citizen scientists then you can weight the scores so that their transcripts are used more often.

   - If that fails we perform another fuzzy match called the token set ratio match.
 In this fuzzy match the two strings are broken into sets of words and the intersection between the two sets are scored using the intersection size, the lengths of the set differences, and the lengths of the strings.
-If the best token set ratio is above a user selected threshold (default 50) then we return the **shortest string with the most words**.
-That is we sort by score then by the number of words and then by the string length.
+If the best token set ratio is above a user selected threshold (default 50) then we return the **string with the most words with the shortest character length**.
+That is we sort by score, then by the number of words, and then by the string length.
 The flag is given as, "Token set ratio match on 3 records with 0 blanks, score=62".
+See https://github.com/seatgeek/fuzzywuzzy

     - So why do we make this seemingly odd choice for which string to return?

     - The token set ratio does not consider the word order and is not analogous to an exact match like the partial ratio match.

-    - The selected transcription will include the most words with the shortest word length.
-We want to include all of the words in the transcript, but it seems that generally if people do not write exactly what is on the label that is because they have expanded an abbreviation (e.g. hwy to  highway) therefore we want the label with the shortest length for each word.
-So the label selected will have the most words but the shortest length of those words.
+    - The selected transcription will include the most words with the shortest character length.
+We want to include all of the words in the transcript, but it seems that generally if people do not write exactly what is on the label that it is because they have expanded an abbreviation (e.g. hwy to  highway) therefore we want the label with the shortest length for each word keeping all of the information but also keeping the transcript as close to the original as possible.

   - Finally, when everyone chooses a different option we return a blank and mark it like, "No text match on 3 records with 1 blank."

-- One issue with categories is that in some cases it is unclear which category the label data should be added to.
+- One issue with label categories is that in some cases it is unclear which category the label data should be added to.
 For example, often it is unclear if data should go in the locality or the habitat field, if a label says "middle of a field", is that locality or habitat information?
 Since we don’t force how expeditions are setup to capture information, we cannot solve this issue for our providers.
 Our approach does not move information between categories.
-Ultimately it will be up to the next level of reconciliation interpretations done by providers to determine if the data are misplaced.
+Ultimately, it will be up to the next level of reconciliation interpretations done by providers to determine if the data are misplaced.

 ## What if you need more help?

- - We want to make sure you can use these outputs as efficiently as possible!
+We want to make sure you can use these outputs as efficiently as possible!
 We are happy to field questions, explain more to you about all the details, or otherwise make sure you get what you want.
 However, we can’t necessarily customize this code in cases where you have a special need.
 If you need further customizations, contact us and we can discuss options with you for this effort and how to potentially set up means to cover those costs for our developers.
 Alternatively feel free to fork the code and make it your own or improve upon ours!

- - One thing we are going to be able to help with is converting data to Darwin Core formats.
+One thing we are going to be able to help with is converting data to Darwin Core formats.
 We are just beginning to build these pipelines, and we hope to have more about that process and how it will work available in Spring 2017.